iainctduncan/learn-scheme-for-max/part_1.rst

 helpful in music.
 There are number of predicate functions and conversion functions for working with numeric types, and there are some rules for automatic conversion you will want to know.
 The examples below provide enough to work with in Max, and for further details you can consult various online resources.
+(Dybvig is good here.)

 .. code:: scm